eddwebster/football_analytics/README.md

 I am currently rewriting this README to include links not only to my own work, but also to include a concise list of learning resources, data sources, libraries, papers, blogs, podcasts, created by all those that havecontributed to the football analytics community.
 This is currently in progress but not yet finished and could do with a bit of editing - 28/02/2021.

-## About this Repository and Author
+## About This Repository and Author
 Please note, all work produced in this repository is mine and/or credited to the publicly produced code and libraries used. and is in no way related to the work and analysis I produce for my employers.

 For more information about this repository and the author, I'm available through all the following channels: